jawj/github-widget/README.md

     <div class="github-widget" data-user="some-github-username"></div>

 Replacing the value of the `data-user` attribute with an actual GitHub username.

+You may include additional options in the form of a JSON hash in an attribute called `data-options` and the following options are currently supported: `sortBy`, `limit`, and `forks`.

+    <div class="github-widget" data-user="some-github-username" data-options='{"sortBy":"stargazers_count", "limit":6}'></div>

 Finally, immediately before the closing `</body>` tag, add: